 Henriette Malherbe is an Executive Coach at Connemara and a registered psychologist and organisational behaviour specialist.
 She holds a PhD in Organisational Behaviour from the University of Pretoria, South Africa, and her research background is in qualitative research, with a strong lecturing portfolio and Masters/PhD examination experience.
 She also designs for and teaches in both open and company specific programs.

-Henriette is also a board member of TILT (Institute for Leadership and Transformation) in partnership with Tavistock (UK).
+Henriette is also a board member of the Institute for Leadership and Transformation (TILT) in partnership with Tavistock (UK).
 Henriette brings a diversity of 'lenses' to her understanding of both leaders and leadership development as a result of her multi-disciplinary academic background, comprising of classical music, clinical psychology, complexity theory, systems psychodynamics, and organisational behaviour.
 She is particularly interested in system-wide change.

 Shamima Vawda, founder of Systems Approach